Windsor-Essex Market Report

 The city of Windsor is comprised of three main regions: Windsor, Lasalle, and Tecumseh.
 Windsor proper, which comprises the majority of neighbourhoods and its downtown core, has a population of 230K.
 Representing just over half of the total population within the Windsor-Essex region, Windsor is the service hub of the area, with major employers, healthcare and education services, retail shopping, and entertainment based there.
 Running along the Detroit river, the downtown Windsor harbourfront features the Caesar’s Casino and Entertainment district, as well as an abundance of riverfront parks and character neighbourhoods.

 Running south down the river is the community of Lasalle, with a population of just over 30K.
 The riverfront community is less than 20 minutes from downtown Windsor, with its own residential core alongside an abundance of green space, river tributaries, and golf courses.
 In the opposite direction is the town of Tecumseh, located adjacent to Windsor’s west end at the mouth of Lake St. Clair.
 Tecumseh’s population of 23K is mainly based near the waterfront, although the town also comprises the sprawling rural area surrounding Windsor and its two main highways.
 These three sub-regions, most notably Windsor proper, each have multiple neighbourhoods within them and account for two-thirds of resale activity in Essex County.
-Given the wide-variety of neighbourhoods, it’s important to speak with a realtor knowledgeable in your preferred location and property type in order to get a better sense of what – and where – you may be able to afford.
+Given the wide variety of neighbourhoods, it’s important to speak with a realtor knowledgeable in your preferred location and property type in order to get a better sense of what – and where – you may be able to afford.

 Community Overview